Odd Nerdrum

-Nerdrum was born in Helsingborg, Sweden, because his parents were resistance fighters who had fled German-occupied Norway during World War II.
-At the end of the war Nerdrum returned to Norway with his parents.
-By 1950 Nerdrum's parents had divorced leaving the mother to raise Nerdrum and his younger brother.
-In 1993, Nerdrum discovered his father was not his biological father; his mother had had a relationship with the architect David Sandved.
-Nerdrum was born from this liaison.

-Nerdrum was educated in a Rudolf Steiner school and later at the Art Academy of Oslo.
+Nerdrum was educated at Oslo Waldorf School and later at the Art Academy of Oslo.
 Disillusioned with the art form taught at the academy and with modern art in general Nerdrum began to teach himself to paint in a post-modern style with Rembrandt and Caravaggio as influences.
 In 1965, he began a several-months study with the German artist Joseph Beuys.
+In Fenomenet Nerdrum [The Nerdrum Phenomenon], Jan-Erik Ebbestad Hansen traces Nerdrum's sense of belonging in older cultural traditions, his skepticism toward a rationality that rejects the spiritual in nature and humanity, and his aversion to modern technology and ways of life, back to the influence of anthroposophy.

 Nerdrum says that his art should be understood as kitsch rather than art as such.
 On Kitsch, a manifesto composed by Nerdrum, describes the distinction he makes between kitsch and art.

-Nerdrum's philosophy has spawned The Kitsch Movement among his students and followers, who call themselves kitsch painters rather than artists.
+Nerdrum's philosophy spawned the Kitsch movement among his students and followers, who call themselves kitsch painters rather than artists.